simp/pupmod-simp-simp_bolt/README.md

 ### Beginning with simp_bolt

-To configure a system as a Puppet Bolt server, include the SIMP Bolt class and specify Bolt server in Hiera.
+To configure a system as a Bolt server, include the SIMP Bolt class and specify Bolt server in Hiera.
 ```yaml
 classes:
   - simp_bolt
 simp_bolt::bolt_server: true
 ```

-To configure a system that be managed by Puppet Bolt, simply include the SIMP Bolt class in Hiera.
+To configure a system that will be managed by Bolt, simply include the SIMP Bolt class in Hiera.
 ```yaml
 classes:
   - simp_bolt